-Siemens Healthcare Diagnostics Reagent Strips for Urinalysis include test pads for protein, blood, leukocytes, nitrite, glucose and pH.
-Please refer to the carton or bottle label to see which tests are included on the product
+Siemens Healthcare Diagnostics Reagent Strips for Urinalysis include test pads for protein, blood, leukocytes, nitrite, glucose, ketone (acetoacetic acid), pH, specific gravity, bilirubin and urobilinogen.
+Please refer to the carton or bottle label to see which tests are included on the product you are using.

-Siemens Reagent Strips are for professional in vitro diagnostic use in near-patient (point-of-care) and centralized laboratory locations.
-The strips are intended for use in assisting diagnosis in the following areas 1-3:
+Siemens Reagent Strips are for professional in vitro diagnostic use in nearpatient (point of care) and centralized laboratory locations.
+The strips are intended for use in at-risk patient groups to assist diagnosis in the following areas 1-3:

 - · kidney function

 - · urinary tract infections

 - · carbohydrate metabolism (e.g., diabetes mellitus)

-- acid-base balance

-- liver function
+- · liver function

-Test results can be used along with other diagnostic information to rule out certain disease states and to determine if microscopic analysis is needed.1,4
+The strips also measure physical characteristics, including acid-base balance and urine concentration.
+Test results can be used along with other diagnostic information to rule out certain disease states and to determine if microscopic analysis is needed.^{1,4}